Página de inicioSafety Score Methodology

 Cities are ranked from safest to least safe based on their Composite Safety Score.
 In cases of tied scores, the following tiebreakers are applied in order:

-1. Lower severe injury/fatality rate
+1. Lower crash rate per 1,000 residents

-3. Lower impaired driving percentage
+2. Lower impaired driving percentage

 Important Limitations